JobYu/VoxelArt/README.md

 - Beautiful UI interface for showcasing voxel art works
 - Model list for easily switching between different works
 - Grid display feature to clearly show the boundaries of each voxel
+- Layer mode for exploring models layer by layer
+- Exterior-only mode for improved visibility of model structure
 - 3D navigation to view models from any angle
 - Optimized performance with instanced rendering for complex models